SAFETAG/SAFETAG/content/exercises/manual_recon/instructions.md

 ##### Social Media / Account Discovery

-* Use tools such as [namechk](https://namechk.com/) to find similar or organizationally-linked usernames across other social media accounts
+* Use tools such as [KnowEm](http://knowem.com/checksocialnames.php), [namechk](https://namechk.com/), or [namechecklist](http://www.namechecklist.com/) to find similar or organizationally-linked usernames across other social media accounts.

+##### Additional Tools

+* GlassDoor can provide insight (mostly for larger organizations) on whether there might be disgruntled former (or current) employees.

 ##### Pastebin Searching